 I’d love to stay in touch with you.

 If you’ve poked around this place and feel yourself to be a kindred spirit, perhaps you’d like to stay in touch, too.
 I’ve got a little e-letter that floats into inboxes every few weeks.
-I try to keep them in the vein of a thoughtful missive to a good friend–and in particular, a good friend who might be curious about what makes up a creative legacy, gung-ho about good writing, or intrigued by the interplay between resilience in difficult times and the mastery of an art or skill.
+I try to keep them in the vein of a thoughtful missive to a good friend–and in particular, a good friend who might be curious about life with limitations, gung-ho about good writing, or intrigued by the interplay between resilience in difficult times and the mastery of an art or skill.
 And because our inboxes can be scary places these days, I always keep in mind how much I want my e-letters to make your digital life brighter.

-As a welcome present for saying yes to With Love & Squalor, you’ll receive the Creative Legacy Check-In.
-It’s a deceptively simple tool to help you see where your body of work is currently taking you, where you want it to go, and what steps you’ll need to take to get there.
+As a welcome present for saying yes to With Love & Squalor, you’ll receive my e-book, Productivity Journaling with Limitations.
+It’s a deceptively simple tool to help you bring some structure and organization to your life when you’re living with limitations of any kind.

-Once you’ve confirmed your subscription, you’ll receive a link to download the Check-In.
+Once you’ve confirmed your subscription, you’ll receive a link to download the e-book.
 You’ll also receive a psychic heart-hug and high-five from me.

 “I love @esmewang’s newsletter, a welcome chunk of goodness amidst my higgledy-piggledy mess of an inbox.
 Sign up.”

 “I jump for joy when I see a one of your messages in my inbox.”